upthebuzzard/upthebuzzard.github.io/_fragments/2018-10-29-angela-merkel-is-eleanor-rigby.md

 ---
 This song was a random observation on [today's Germany regional election news](https://www.ft.com/content/5690803e-dad6-11e8-9f04-38d397e6661c), where Angela Merkel’s CDU party was humbled in German regional vote, following a brave stand to allow large numbers of immigrants into Germany:

-_"Angela Merkel" has the same meter as the Beatles song, "Eleanor Rigby"_.
+_"Angela Merkel" has the same meter as the Beatles' "Eleanor Rigby"_.

 Tweaked the lyrics a little bit, chiefly replacing 'lonely' with 'foreign', although they resonated as is.
 Done at work.
 Yes, this is news *and* art.
 Did not realise at first just how dark the ER song is.
 My word it is dark.
 Stopped before the last verse.
 I was mourning Ms. Merkel.
 But then returned and finished it off.
 Had to take a moment to decompress afterwards.